You are here

 Arlene Merasty has a degree in business administration and lives in La Ronge, SK.
 She has been working with University of Regina Press and David Carpenter since becoming interested in her dad’s residential school experience, which she never knew about until 1998.

-Heather Nickel is the owner of Your Nickel’s Worth Publishing, a publishing services company in Regina, SK, that helps authors bring their books to print.
+Heather Nickel is the owner of Your Nickel’s Worth Publishing, a publishing company in Regina, SK, that helps authors bring their books to print.

 Yvette Nolan (Algonquin) is a playwright, director and dramaturg.
 Her book Medicine Shows about Indigenous theatre in Canada was published by Playwrights Canada Press in 2015.